Omar-p/learning-notes/aws/aws.md

       - A Botnets generate a huge #of spoofed SYN's (connection initiations) the server sees these as normal and sends SYN-ACK's back to the spoofed IPs.
-      - the servers will wait for an ACK ..which will never happens as the remote IPs will never respond.   servers will consume available network resources attempting to establish connections and won't be able to service legitimate connections.
+      - the servers will wait for an ACK ..which will never happens as the remote IPs will never respond.
+      - servers will consume available network resources attempting to establish connections and won't be able to service legitimate connections.
+    - Volumetric
-    - Volumetric - DNS Amplification
+      - DNS Amplification
         - An attackers controls network of compromised devices(botnet) via a control location(often using vpn to digest real location)
         - A botnet exploits a protocol where a response is significantly larger than the request. in this case making a spoofed request to DNS.

-         .The DNS servers respond to the `spoofed IP`, the frontend servers for our application, which is overwhelmed by the amount of data. this prevents legimate customers accessing services.
+        - The DNS servers respond to the `spoofed IP`, the frontend servers for our application, which is overwhelmed by the amount of data. this prevents legimate customers accessing services.
     - ..often involve large armies of compromised machines(botnets) --      ---

-Network Address Translation(NAT):
+### Network Address Translation(NAT):
   - designed to address the growing shortage of IPv4 addresses.
       - IPv4 addresses:
         - publicly routable: assigned by central agency & regional agencies, which in turn